jamesplease/redux-resource/INDEX.md

 ### Getting Started

-Read the [Introduction](/docs/introduction/README.md) section for understanding why this library exists, or to learn about other solutions.
+Read the [Introduction](/docs/introduction/README.md) to learn why this library exists, or to read about alternative solutions.

-The [Guides](/docs/introduction/README.md) explain how to use the features of resourceful-redux.
+The [Guides](/docs/guides/README.md) explain how to use the features of resourceful-redux.

 Answers to frequently asked questions can be found in the